apps/svelte.dev/content/docs/svelte/01-introduction/01-overview.md

 ```

-Parent can bind to it with `bind:`:
+Parent can bind to it using `bind:`:

 ```svelte